 Access control system

-Access control to training items (e-infrastructure, resources, modules, marketplace, webinar/e-learning) have different requirements and constraints then similar items in the production environment.
+Access control to training items (e-infrastructure, resources, modules, marketplace, webinar/e-learning) have different requirements and constraints than similar items in the production environment.
 Access should be as open and as easy as possible – recognising the need for access by large number of people with diverse knowledge, and recognising the lower value of the resources than in production environments.
 (I.e. even potential misuse would cause less damage.)

 The different training services and items of EGI are currently accessible via separate, disconnected authentication and authorisation systems.
 While an integrated, role-based access control system would be convenient (for example to grant access for a new trainer across the whole spectrum of resources), such system is not critical and the development is not expected within EGI-Engage.
 However, through the e-infrastructure pilot development activity EGI-Engage will explore access control for training e-infrastructure in the following way: